Weebs-Kingdom/New-Yuki-Sora/CONTRIBUTING.md

 If you want to contribute to this project, you can fork it, make your changes, test it and create a pull request with a description of what you added.
 I'll take time to read, what you've done and confirm or write you a comment.

-I'll add a desciption on how you start your coding in Yuki-Sora, where all the classes are locaded and what my "util classes" are.
+I'll add a description on how you start your coding in Yuki-Sora, where all the classes are located and what my "util classes" are.

 # Do I want help